nvembar/sam_api/sam/search.md

 <tr>
 <td><p>Service Disabled Veteran Owned</p></td>
 <td valign="top" ><p>Service Disabled Veteran Owned Business means a business that (i) not less than 51 percent of which is owned by one or more service-disabled veterans or, in the case of any publicly owned business, not less
 than 51 percent of the stock of which is owned by one or more service-disabled veterans; and (ii) the management and daily business operations of which are controlled by one or more service-disabled veterans or, in the case of a service-disabled veteran with permanent and severe disability, the spouse or permanent caregiver of such veteran.
 “Service-disabled veteran” means a veteran, as defined in 38 U.S.C.
 101(2), with a disability that is service-connected, as defined in 38 U.S.C.
 101(16).
-F</p>

-<p>or more information please see: http://www.gpo.gov/fdsys/pkg/USCODE-2011-title38/pdf/USCODE-2011-title38.pdf</p></td>
+For more information please see: http://www.gpo.gov/fdsys/pkg/USCODE-2011-title38/pdf/USCODE-2011-title38.pdf</p></td>
 <td><p>serviceDisabledVeteranOwned</p></td>
 <td><p>true or false</p></td>
 </tr>